mwcraig/algebra-based-intro/lab-manual.md

 ### A-Level (Done DURING and AFTER Lab)

-- .Group summary of advanced lab activity.
+- Group summary of advanced lab activity.
 The exact activity is up to each group to formulate.
 The A-level allows for more inquiry-based investigations.
 Try to have quantitative results and include error, unless a theoretical investigation.
-- .May work with anyone (you do not need to work in your assigned group).
+- May work with anyone (you do not need to work in your assigned group).
-- .An A-level activity can be a future B-level lab, or can be based on B-level results.
+- An A-level activity can be a future B-level lab, or can be based on B-level results.

 | 1 | Activity lacks purpose and focus. |
 | --- | --- |